 In our study of 1 Corinthians chapter two, we look at how we can know the things of God.
 In chapter 1, we saw that, from the world's view, the things of God are "foolishness".
 Now, we will see how God can turn "foolishness" into wisdom and understanding.

 When I came to you brothers, I did not come with eloquence or superior wisdom as I proclaimed to you the testimony about God.

+Paul was a man of earthly wisdom as he had studied Judaism under one of the top teachers (Gamaliel) of his day.
+But, when he came to Christ, it was not by earthly wisdom but by the direct intervention and power of God. (see Acts 9) Therefore, when he proclaimed the gospel it was not based on his own wisdom but on what God had done in him.
 In our world today, that may seem strange as we place such a high value on our college degrees and it seems like the more degrees you have the more you are worth in society.
 That same spirit has penetrated the ranks of our "churches" and "pastors" and many who proclaim the Word are attempting to do so in their own strength and wisdom.

 For I resolved to know nothing while I was with you except Jesus Christ and him crucified.